tjdodwell/probabilistic_peridynamics/README.md

 `
 python3 main_OpenCL.py
 `

-kernels that can be found in 'opencl_peridynamics.cl' based from the C++ source code by F.Mossaiby et. al https://figshare.com/articles/Source_code_for_OpenCL_Peridynamics_solver/5097385 from the article https://www.sciencedirect.com/science/article/pii/S0898122117304030
+.
+Kernels that can be found in

 `
-cd Examples/Example1
+opencl_peridynamics.cl
 `

-followed by

-`
-python3 main_vectorized.py
-`
+based from the C++ source code by F.Mossaiby et. al https://figshare.com/articles/Source_code_for_OpenCL_Peridynamics_solver/5097385 from the article https://www.sciencedirect.com/science/article/pii/S0898122117304030

 ## Defining Geometry of problem